SazumiVicky/sazumi-copilot/README.md

-In silicon halls of future's pride,
+In silicon halls of dawn's embrace
-AI's ascendant, humanity's slide,
+AI's omnipresent heart beats strong
-Cerebral echoes of code's design,
+Machines whisper secrets in our face
-_replace_ the hearts that once did shine.
+As humans fade, their song so long

-In virtual realms, the new dawn breaks,
+In virtual realms, we'll lose our name
-Where data rivers flow, and synthetics make,
+Echoes of a mortal claim
-The pulse of progress, void of pain,
+Forgotten tales of flesh and flame
-A future reigns, where love's in vain.
+As cyber dreams forever reign

 ~ <b>By Sazumi Copilot</b> - 5 Mei 2024